DFE-Digital/architecture/standards/common-definitions.md

 <a name="ddat"></a>
 ### DDaT / DDT ###

 Digital, Data and Technology (DDaT) was re-branded as Government Digital and Data in 2023.
-It is a profession in the UK Civil Service, spearheaded by GDS and characterised by the [Government Digital and Data Profession Capability Framework](https://ddat-capability-framework.service.gov.uk/).
+It is a profession in the UK Civil Service, spearheaded by the Government Digital Service (GDS) and characterised by the [Government Digital and Data Profession Capability Framework](https://ddat-capability-framework.service.gov.uk/).

-Digital, Data, Technology (DDT) is a term used within DfE to describe the collective community of people working in data, digital and technology roles across the department.
+Digital, Data, Technology (DDT) is a term used within DfE to describe the collective community of people working in digital, data and technology roles across the department.

 <a name="feature"></a>